sasubruns/crea-assignment/task1/README.md

 How you want to alert the users is up to you (or them), here are two simple possibilities:

-- Email alerts can be sent either with a third-party email service (such as SendGrid, Mailgun or Mailjet) or a custom email server running in the cloud
+- Email alerts can be sent either with a third-party email service (such as SendGrid, Mailgun or Mailjet) or a custom email server running in the cloud.
 - Alerts can be sent to the UI.
-In this case the alerts need to be stored in the database and the front-end should fetch the alerts for each user from whenever it's loaded.
+In this case the alerts need to be stored in the database and the front-end should fetch the alerts for each user whenever it's loaded.

 ### Option 1: Run batch jobs that send alerts